sabdulramoni2/Run-Ansible-from-Jenkins-Pipeline/README.md

     ![image](https://github.com/user-attachments/assets/22c022d9-e91d-430c-9b20-542a5bd951ad)

 - Is the "Pipeline: Stage View" plugin installed?
-      -- This plugin is usually installed by default with recent Jenkins installations, but it's worth checking.
+      --This plugin is usually installed by default with recent Jenkins installations, but it's worth checking.
       --  Go to Manage Jenkins -> Plugins.
       --  On the Installed tab, search for "Pipeline: Stage View".
 Ensure it's listed and enabled.
 If not, go to the Available tab, search for it, and install it.